Student Internship Program

 All of our Student Internships have the same minimum qualifications, listed below:

-- Current enrollment as an undergraduate or graduate student in an accredited college or university
+- Current enrollment as an undergraduate or graduate student in an accredited college or university or recent graduate within the last 6 months

 - Must have an overall grade point average (GPA) of 2.5 or higher on a 4.0 grade point scale or “pass” on a pass/fail system